Marriage age in the United States: In the 50 states

-In 6 states, a person who is 21 years old cannot marry a person under 18 years old: Missouri, Arizona, Colorado, Idaho, Louisiana, Nevada.
+In 5 states, a person who is 21 years old cannot marry a person under 18 years old: Arizona, Colorado, Idaho, Louisiana and Nevada.
 In one state, Florida, a person who is 20 cannot marry a person under 18 years old.
 In 3 states – Georgia, Tennessee and Ohio – a person who is 22 cannot marry a person under 18 years old.
-Indiana is nearly the same, although a person who is 21 can marry a person who is 17 years old.
+Indiana and Utah are nearly the same, although a person who is 21 can marry a person who is 17 years old.